yniell/stm32-baremetal-learning/01_gpio_blinky/README.md

 Since our first step is to enable the GPIOC Clock, we need to find the "APB2 peripheral clock enable register", which is `RCC_APB2ENR`.
 We can see from the picture that above `IOPCEN` is a number "4".
 That number is what we call "bit".

 Now, we defined Bit 4: `IOPCEN` (I/O Port C clock enable).
 And from the memory map section, we defined that the base address of the RCC is `0x40021000`.
-From the picture, we can see that the offset of APB2ENR is `0x18`.
+In the `RCC_APB2ENR` section, we can see that its offset is `0x18`.
 So:

 0x40021000 + 0x18 = `0x40021018`